drkgrkn/Logic-circuit-simulation-on-SFML/README.md

 **Object Oriented Programming project**

-A Logic simulation written in C++ using the SFML Library
+A Logic circuit simulator written in C++ using the SFML Library

 This README.md is to be extended later.
 Probably not.
 Too Bad!!